lightbulb-framework/lightbulb-framework/README.md

 *You can ignore this step, and install the standalone version which contains all the required python packages included.
 You can download it [here](https://github.com/lightbulb-framework/lightbulb-framework/files/2079793/lightbulb-framework.zip)

 ** The latest Jython 2.7.X is supported.
-However MySQL Differential Learning still requires Jython 2.5.X since the MySQL connector jar cannot be dynamically imported in the classpath.
+However MySQL Differential Learning may still require an older version (eg. Jython 2.5.X) since the MySQL connector jar cannot be dynamically imported in the classpath.

 ## Examples